My Approach to Counselling

 I do short, medium and long-term Counselling click here to see more.

-Relationship-Relationship- Relationship, it is my personal philosophy, I believe that the efficacy of any approach in therapy is based on the quality of the relationship between client and counsellor.
+Relationship-Relationship- Relationship, is my personal philosophy, I believe that the efficacy of any approach in therapy is based on the quality of the relationship between client and counsellor.